joeljames/py-shared-utils/docs/index.rst

 Changes
 -------

-See the :doc:`changelog` for a full list of changes to pyserializer.
+See the :doc:`changelog` for a full list of changes to py-shared-utils.

 .. note::  Always read `changelog <changelog.html>`_ documentation before
     putting updates live in production.